Shifted Poisson and symplectic structures on derived N-stacks: Compatible structures on derived Artin stacks

 \begin{definition} As for instance in \cite[Definition \ref{stacks2-delta*}]{stacks2}, define almost cosimplicial diagrams to be functors on the subcategory $\Delta_*$ of the ordinal number category $\Delta$ containing only those morphisms $f$ with $f(0)=0$; define almost simplicial diagrams dually.
 Thus an almost simplicial diagram $X_*$ in $\C$ consists of objects $X_n \in \C$, with all of the operations $\pd_i, \sigma_i$ of a simplicial diagram except $\pd_0$, satisfying the usual relations. \end{definition}

 Given a simplicial (resp. cosimplicial) diagram $X$, we write $X_{\#}$ (resp. $X^{\#}$) for the underlying almost simplicial diagram (resp. almost cosimplicial) diagram.

 The denormalisation functor $D$ descends to a functor from graded-commutative algebras to almost cosimplicial algebras, with $D^*$ thus descending to a functor in the opposite direction.
 In other words, $(D^*B)^{\#}$ does not depend on $\pd^0_B$, and $\pd^0_{DA}$ is the only part of the structure on $DA$ to depend on $\pd_A$.
+The same is true for $D^*_{\Mod}$ applied to cosimplicial $DA$-modules.

 From this, it can be seen that for any DG Artin $N$-hypergroupoid $X$, the graded-commutative algebra $\H_0D^*O(X)^{\#}$ is freely generated over $\H_0O(X)^0= \H_0D^*O(X)^0$ by a graded projective module, and that